Hove and Portslade

-Hove and Portslade is a borough constituency in East Sussex represented in the House of Commons of the UK Parliament since 2015 by Peter Kyle of the Labour Party, who currently serves as Secretary of State for Business and Trade and President of the Board of Trade in the government of Keir Starmer.
+Hove and Portslade (Hove until 2024) is a borough constituency in East Sussex represented in the House of Commons of the UK Parliament since 2015 by Peter Kyle of the Labour Party, who served as Secretary of State for Business and Trade and President of the Board of Trade in the government of Keir Starmer.

-It was previously called Hove.
-In the 2023 Periodic Review of Westminster constituencies, there were no changes to the constituency boundaries, but it was renamed from the 2024 general election.
+In the 2023 review of Westminster constituencies, there were no changes to the constituency boundaries, but it was renamed to Hove from the 2024 general election.

+Constituency profile

+Hove and Portslade is a mostly urban and suburban constituency located in East Sussex.
+It covers part of the coastal city of Brighton and Hove and forms part of its wider urban area.
+The constituency includes the districts of Hove, Portslade, Mile Oak and Hangleton.
+Traditionally fishing villages, Hove and Portslade grew rapidly during the 19th century with the development of neighbouring Brighton as a popular seaside resort, and now function as districts of the city.
+At 8.6% of the population, the constituency has the seventh highest proportion of LGBTQ+ people in the country.
+It has average levels of wealth and deprivation, and house prices are higher than regional and national averages.

+In general, residents of Hove and Portslade are young, well-educated and irreligious.
+They have low rates of homeownership, but household income is higher than the national average and similar to the rest of South East England.
+A high proportion of residents work in education and finance.
+White people made up 86% of the population at the 2021 census, a similar percentage to the country as a whole.
+At the local city council, most of the constituency is represented by Labour Party councillors, with some Conservatives elected in the wealthy suburbs in the constituency's northeast.
+Voters in Hove and Portslade strongly supported remaining in the European Union in the 2016 referendum, with an estimated 61% voting to remain compared to 48% nationwide.

 Boundaries

 1950–1983: The County Borough of Hove, and the Urban District of Portslade-by-Sea.

 1983–2010: The Borough of Hove.

 2010–2023: The City of Brighton and Hove wards of Brunswick and Adelaide, Central Hove, Goldsmid, Hangleton and Knoll, Hove Park, North Portslade, South Portslade, Westbourne, and Wish.

 2023–present: Further to a local government boundary review which came into effect in May 2023, the constituency now comprises the following wards of the City of Brighton and Hove: